 Free Trial

-The data is irrefutable — local SEO is an absolute must-have for a business serving its community.
-For example:
+The data is irrefutable — local SEO is essential for any business serving its community.

-Unfortunately, as the local SEO opportunity continues to grow, so does the competition for the local search traffic and local search visibility.
+But as the potential of local SEO grows, so does the competition for local search traffic and visibility.

-Let’s start with some basics about how local SEO works in 2023.
+Let’s start with some basics about how local SEO works.

 What is Local SEO?

-When thinking of local SEO, it's critical to remember that the practice goes beyond just Google.
-Customers search for local businesses from a wide range of search engines and platforms – Google Maps, Google Search, Bing Local, Bing Maps, Apple Maps, and more.
+It's important to remember that local SEO goes beyond just Google.
+Customers search for local businesses from a range of search engines and platforms – Google Maps, Google Search, Bing Local, Bing Maps, Apple Maps, and more.

-In fact, Apple recently launched Business Connect which allows local businesses to claim and optimize their Apple Maps locations.
-This new directory gives businesses the opportunity to build their local presence with an estimated 75-100 million Apple Maps users in the U.S.
+Notably, Apple launched Business Connect allowing local businesses to claim and optimize their Apple Maps locations.
+This directory gives businesses the opportunity to build their local presence with an estimated 75-100 million Apple Maps users in the U.S.

 Having said that, Google continues to dominate the market.
-For that reason, we will primarily focus on attracting local traffic through the search engine in this guide.
+For that reason, we'll primarily focus on attracting local traffic through the search engine in this guide.

 Recommended Reading: 8 Challenges of Local SEO (and How to Solve Them)